Pond size calculator

 Surface acres convert that area into acres.
 Most fountains and aerators are sized this way, so this number is often the most useful when shopping for equipment.

-Acre-feet applies to larger ponds and lakes; one acre-foot equals roughly 325,851 gallons.
+Acre-feet applies to larger ponds and lakes.
+One acre-foot equals roughly 325,851 gallons.

 Pond fountains are best for visual display and surface movement.
 Use your surface area and surface acres to compare coverage and spray height.